jrobinson-uk/Hour_Of_Code_Ruby_Quiz/worksheet.md

 So let's step through each of these sections and understand how they work.

-## Step 1: Introduction.
+## Introduction.
 Welcoming the player
 In the introduction we first create a variable.

 *Variable: A variable is a container into which we can store data.
 Think of it as an empty box, we can put anything inside of it and then name it for later use.*